We know what you’re thinking. How can something sheer block out light? Isn’t that, like, oh I don’t know, the whole purpose of a window treatment?

 We know what you’re thinking.
 With everything we just told you about sheer shades, how could layered shades even possibly compare?

 Frequently paired together and often confused with one another, layered shades feature one continuous layer of alternating stripes of sheer and non-sheer (or opaque) fabric.
 These bands can be maneuvered to either alternate (sheer, opaque, sheer, opaque) or not alternate (opaque, opaque, opaque, you get the idea).
 When they alternate, light gets in through the sheer parts (yes, a lot like regular blinds!).
 When they don’t, it’s like having a regular, solid shade.
 Can’t see out, no one can see in.

-Like our sheer shades, Bali Layered Shades also offer superior UV protection, OEKO-TEX® certified fabrics, and a cordless lift system with fabric-wrapped hem bar for a clean, coordinated look.
+Like our sheer shades, Bali Layered Shades also feature OEKO-TEX® certified fabrics, as well as a cordless lift system with fabric-wrapped hem bar for a clean, coordinated look.
 The absence of ladders again allows for maximum design appeal and view, while the smallest minimum inside depth mount in the industry (1 3/8”) means our layered shades fit more windows than any of our competitors.